TeamNewPipe/NewPipe/README.md

 <b>WARNING: PUTTING NEWPIPE OR ANY FORK OF IT INTO GOOGLE PLAYSTORE VIOLATES THEIR TERMS OF CONDITIONS.</b>

+## Updates
+When a change to the NewPipe code occurs (due to either adding features or bug fixing), eventually a release will occur.
+These are in the format x.xx.x .
+In order to get this new version, you can:
+ * Build a debug APK yourself.
+This is the fastest way to get new features on your device, but is much more complicated, so we recommend using one of the other methods.
+ * Download the APK from [releases](https://github.com/TeamNewPipe/NewPipe/releases) and install it.
+ * Update via F-droid.
+This is the slowest method of getting updates, as F-Droid must recognize changes, build the APK itself, sign it, then push the update to users.

+When you install an APK from one of these options, it will be incompatible with an APK from one of the other options.
+This is due to different signing keys being used.
+Signing keys help ensure that a user isn't tricked into installing a malicious update to an app, and are independent.
+F-Droid and GitHub use different signing keys, and building an APK debug excludes a key.

+If you want to switch sources for some reason (e.g. NewPipe's core functionality was broken and F-Droid doesn't have the update yet), we recommend following this procedure:
+1. Back up your data via "Settings>Content>Export Database" so you keep your history, subscriptions, and playlists
+2. Uninstall NewPipe
+3. Download the APK from the new source and install it
+4. Import the data from step 1 via "Settings>Content>Import Database"

 ## Screenshots

 [<img src="fastlane/metadata/android/en-US/images/phoneScreenshots/shot_01.png" width=160>](fastlane/metadata/android/en-US/images/phoneScreenshots/shot_01.png)